Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

 Let $\Q$ be an augmented PMQ.
-As a space, $\Hur^{\Delta}(\Q)$ is the difference of two CW-complexes $|\Arr(\Q)|\setminus|\NAdm(\Q)|$, so in particular it has no evident CW structure; this prevents us to find, for instance, a simple, combinatorial chain complex to study the homology of $\Hur^{\Delta}(\Q)$, as for example a cellular chain complex would be.
+As a space, $\Hur^{\Delta}(\Q)$ is the difference of two CW complexes $|\Arr(\Q)|\setminus|\NAdm(\Q)|$, so in particular it has no evident CW structure; this prevents us to find, for instance, a simple, combinatorial chain complex to study the homology of $\Hur^{\Delta}(\Q)$, as for example a cellular chain complex would be.
 In a particular situation, which is described in the following definition, we can circumvent this problem.

 \begin{defn} Let $\Q$ be a locally finite PMQ with completion $\hQ$.
-We say that $\Q$ is \emph{Poincare} if, for all $a\in\hQ$, the space $\Hur^{\Delta}(\Q)(a)$ is a topological manifold of some dimension. \end{defn} The hypothesis that $\Q$ is locally finite in Definition \ref{defn:Poincare} is to ensure that the space $\Hur^{\Delta}(\Q)$ is locally compact: if $\Q$ is locally finite, then every \emph{admissible, non-degenerate} array $\ua\in\Arr_{p,q}(\Q)$ is the image of finitely many \emph{admissible, non-degenerate} arrays in $\Arr(\Q)$ under iterated horizontal and vertical face maps: as a consequence of this observation, $\Hur^{\Delta}(\Q)$ is locally compact.
+We say that $\Q$ is \emph{Poincar\'e} if, for all $a\in\hQ$, the space $\Hur^{\Delta}(\Q)(a)$ is a topological manifold of some dimension. \end{defn} The hypothesis that $\Q$ is locally finite in Definition \ref{defn:Poincare} is to ensure that the space $\Hur^{\Delta}(\Q)$ is locally compact, by virtue of Lemma \ref{lem:Hurloccpt}.

 \begin{ex} Let $\Q$ be a PMQ with trivial multiplication, define the norm $N\colon \Q\to\N$ by setting $N(a)=1$ for all $a\in\Q_+$, let $\hQ$ be the completion of $\Q$ and let $N\colon\hQ\to\N$ be the extension of the norm.